 In Five Element Acupressure the work is done through the pulse.

-Your pulse can pull from an organ to another.
+Your pulse can pull from an organ of excess energy into another of deficiency.
 Sometimes push is needed.

 The five fundamental elements – Wood, Fire, Earth, Metal and Water are considered essential components of all life and are present in our environment as well as within us.
 Each element is associated with a season, specific organs, emotions and aspects of the mind body and spirit.

-If there is one constant for each of us, wherever we are with the shifting pressures on this planet, its the light.
+If there is one constant for each of us, wherever we are with the shifts on this planet, its the light.
 Rest assured the sun will rise in the East and set in the West.

 The 5 Element seasons are calculated around the equinoxes and solstices, being pivotal times of light.
 The effects of diminishing light after the Summer solstice, Dec 22nd, as opposed to the the increase of light after Winter solstice June 21st, interplays with us and our own elements in interesting ways.

-The equinoxes having equal lengths of light and dark in the night day cycle are the peaks of Spring resonating with the liver and gall bladder (most wood), and Autumn resonating with lung and large intestine (most metal).
+The equinoxes having equal lengths of light and dark in the night day cycle are the peaks of Spring resonating with the liver and gall bladder (most wood) and Autumn resonating with lung and large intestine (most metal).
 In spring, energy is rising, in autumn the energy is falling.
-The flavour of Wood is sour and the Metal flavour is hot and spicy.
+The flavour of Wood is sour and the Metal flavour is hot.
+GB 11pm to 1am, Liver 1am to 3am

 Subconciously our bodies are feeling the subtle hints of change well before we are fully emersed in the season.
-For those that harbour one particular element in dominance, tend to have symptoms and or emotions stirring as its season nears or ends of that element.
-In a perfect world we'd each have equal proportioned elements gifted to us, rendering ease through each of the season cycles.
+One particular element can be in dominance or compromised, stirring symptoms and emotions as its season nears or ends.
+The corresesponding organs are feeling the extra load.

-The yin organs can be injured by the emotions when life doesn't go as planned.
+The yin organs are injured by the emotions when life doesn't go as planned.
 The varying degrees of worry, grief, fear, anger, impatience and hopelessness, to name a few, can present themselves and left unresolved afflicts the organ associated with the emotion.

 Rumi's poem "The Guest House" is relatable.
 It begins;This being human is a guest house.
 Each morning can bring a new arrival.
 A joy, a depression, a meanness, some momentary awareness comes as an unexpected visitor" Barks, C.(trans.)
 (2004) The Essential Rumi.
 New York, NY: Harper one.
 Kirkwood, J.(2016, p.
 314) as cited in The Way of the Five Seasons SD